LowTechCoder/rpi4-retroarch-guide/README.md

 > Main Menu > Configuration File > Save Current Configuration

-Download Assets
+Update Assets

 > Main Menu(First Icon from the left) > Online Updater > Update Assets

 ## Download Some Cores

 If the list of cores doesn't show up, try try again.
 It will eventually.
+Also if you used PiKISS you will already have tons of cores installed.
+Even so, I like to re-install all of my favorite cores to make sure they are pulled from the core_updater_buildbot_cores_url we set earlier.

 > Main Menu > Online Updater > Core Downloader > [choose cores here to download]